 - Act as a conduit for two-way information between the Home Office and other government departments and national partners

 The Wales Strategic Migration Partnership's Executive Board meets quarterly to:

 - ensure a coordinated approach to migration; and

 - share information and good practice.

-The Board's meetings are chaired by Cllr Susan Elsmore and are attended by a number of local authorities in Wales.
+The Board's meetings are chaired by Cllr Susan Elsmore and are attended by elected members and senior officers from a number of local authorities in Wales.